 Career Development: Find out how SUNY Upstate Medical University can assist you in formulating a plan for your future and how to take steps to achieve your goals.
 Career Development is offered to students in the College of Medicine, College of Nursing and College of Health Professions and College of Graduate Studies.
 Please refer to www.upstate.edu/currentstudents/career.
 Information on Career Development is also provided in the Student Handbook.

-Completion and Graduation Rates (Student Right to Know Act): The most recent completion, graduation and retention data is published on the University website on the Consumer Information page by graduate and professional degree program.
+Completion, Graduation and Employment Information (Student Right to Know Act): The most recent retention, completion, graduation and employment data is published on the University's Consumer Information page by graduate and professional degree program.
+Here you will also find information related to student performance on licensing exams and placement and employment rates.
 The undergraduate information may be obtained via the College Navigator site.

 Copyright Infringement Policy: The policy against copyright infringement, including the illegal downloading and/or sharing of electronic media files.
 This information is also located in the Student Handbook, Student Code of Conduct, Article IV #20.